 Paul was born in Fort Worth and grew up in Waco.
 He attended McLennan Community College, Texas A&I and Baylor University before moving to Dallas in 1976.

-After returning to Dallas in the early 90s he briefly worked clubs before moving into Information Technology.
+After returning to Dallas in the early 90s he briefly worked at The Gold Club before moving into Information Technology.
 He was an IT and Operations Manager for several companies in the Dallas area.

 He was inducted into Texas A&I (now TAMUK)'s Javelina Hall of Fame in 2015 as a member of the 1974 and 75 National Champion football teams.